CEREBRAL VENOUS SINUS THROMBOSIS

 - 5-15 days pretreatment with parenteral heparin, major bleeding 1 vs. 2 (warfarin), no thrombotic events

-- the ACTION-CVT (2022) trial showed equal efficacy of DOACs and warfarin, with DOACs having a lower risk of major bleeding (HR 0.35)
+- ACTION-CVT (2022) trial showed equal efficacy of DOACs and warfarin, with DOACs having a lower risk of major bleeding (HR 0.35)

 - positive results of the RE-SPECT CVT trial